 To really heal the skin, you must first stop the damage from occurring.
 In the case of indoor air pollution that means implementing air purification in the home.
 And not just “any” air purification.
 It’s important to consider an air purifier like the Austin Air Healthmate Plus® that not only cleans the air of large particles like dust and dander, but also smaller particles such as formaldehyde, VOCs, chemicals, and gases, which cause the most damage to the skin.

 The Healthmate Plus® is specifically designed for highly contaminated indoor air conditions with an exceptional capacity for removing VOCs.
 It uses a 360-degree intake system that draws air into all sides of the machine.
-Then it passes the air through a 4-stage medical-grade HEPA and activated carbon filter.
+Then it passes the air through a 4-stage medical-grade Certified HEPA Material and activated carbon filter.
 The result is cleaner air – and likely healthier, more glowing skin.

 References: